marcelo-fm/arctracker/README.md

 ## Optional Requirements

-The application no required dependencies, but it some optional dependencies such as [ripgrep](https://github.com/BurntSushi/ripgrep) for the recursive search in the directory and in Stdin, and [jq](https://github.com/jqlang/jq) for the formatting of ripgrep's result.
+The application no required dependencies, but it has some optional dependencies that improve performance, such as [ripgrep](https://github.com/BurntSushi/ripgrep) for the recursive search in the directory and in Stdin, and [jq](https://github.com/jqlang/jq) for the formatting of ripgrep's result.